 Classification of combinatorial designs is about finding a transversal of the isomorphism classes~\cite{KO2}.
 The Steiner triple systems have been classified up to order 19, and the numbers of isomorphism classes are 1, 1, 1, 2, 80, and 11,084,874,829 for orders 3, 7, 9, 13, 15, and 19, respectively.
 A classification of the \STSS{19} was published in 2004 with a remark that the algorithm used would require hundreds of thousands of CPU years to classify the \STSS{21}~\cite{KO1}.

-One day somebody equipped with a proper approach and sufficient computational resources will classify or count the Steiner triple systems of order 21, but it is impossible to estimate how far away that moment is.
-In the meanwhile, one will have to focus on subclasses of \STSS{21}.
+As this seems to be currently out of reach, one will have to focus on subclasses of \STSS{21}.
 Indeed, \STSS{21} of various types have been considered in this context, including \STSS{21} with a nontrivial automorphism group~\cite{K1} (with earlier work in~\cite{CCIL,KT,LM,MPR,MR1,T1,T2}, also considering other properties), anti-Pasch \STSS{21}~\cite{KO4}, and resolutions of \STSS{21}---that is, Kirkman triple systems---with subsystems~\cite{KO5}.